Time to Visit: April

 http://in.youtube.com/watch?v=x8WEndrq3Do: For a view of the happening nightlife and cosmopolitan social life in the Corfu Islands, click on this link!

-http://realtravel.com/corfu-greece-travel-blogs-d44728-3.html: For some authentic travel accounts from real travels, read the blogs in this site.
-You will get a feel of how it feels to be a part of the exciting Corfu Beach scene, and also some necessary travel related information.
+http://realtravel.com/corfu-greece-travel-blogs-d44728-3.html: For some authentic travel accounts from real travels, read the blogs on this site.
+You will get a feel of how it feels to be a part of the exciting Corfu Beach scene, and also some necessary travel-related information.